Delias rosenbergii

 Delias rosenbergii, Rosenberg's painted Jezebel, is a butterfly in the family Pieridae.
 It was described by Samuel Constantinus Snellen van Vollenhoven in 1865.
 It is found on the Wallace line.
 The name honours William Frederick Henry Rosenberg.

-The wingspan is about 70–75 mm.
+Description

-The larvae feed on Loranthus species.
+D. rosenbergi Voll. (= chrysoleuca Mitis) (52 a) is the Celebes representative of the hyparete-group, a stately species, above in the female almost entirely suffused with black-grey. — In the north of the island occurs lorquini Fldr. (= catamelas Stgr.)
+(52 b), where the species ascends from the sea-coast to 3000 ft.
+The black bands on the underside of both wings are broader, the cell-region with more extended black scaling.The wingspan is about 70–75 mm.